 Attune

-To Attune is to enter the soul space—the quiet, amber-lit vessel where our dualities begin to harmonize.
-It is an invitation to move beyond the mirror of expectation and into the realm of the Under-Tongue, where we digest the raw materials of our experience to find the frequency of our own becoming.
+To Attune is to enter the soul space—the quiet bellows where our dualities begin to harmonize and something new emerges.
+It is an invitation into the realm of the Under-Tongue, the quantum field of possibility, were breath meets source, as we digest the raw materials of our experience to find the frequency of our own becoming.

 Abwoon (Aramaic: אבון)